-Scott Joplin is an African American composer and pianist, who is now well-known as the King of Ragtime!
-He was partially responsible for beginning a new era of music.
-Maybe you’ve heard his famous piece, released in 1899: Maple Leaf Rag.
+Scott Joplin was an African-American composer and pianist, who is now well-known as the King of Ragtime!
+He was partially responsible for popularizing a new era of music.
+Maybe you’ve heard his famous piece, a ragtime gem released in 1899: The Maple Leaf Rag.
 His compositions would later spark the beginning of swing music, which later evolved into jazz.

 A Landmark Musician

 The popularity of ragtime continued to grow following Joplin’s death.
 It provided the foundations for jazz and swing, which rapidly outpaced ragtime in popularity.
 His own music was nearly lost following his death until its rediscovery in the 1970s when it was featured in a piano album and in Hollywood film scores.
 In the 1970’s, Scott Joplin’s second opera, Treemonisha, was also produced to great acclaim.
 By 1976, Joplin received a posthumous award for his compositions, the Pulitzer prize.